AndrewRadev/splitjoin.vim/README.markdown

 end
 ```

-The idea of this plugin is to introduce a single key binding for transforming a
+The idea of this plugin is to introduce a single key binding(default: `gS`) for transforming a
 line like this:

 ``` html